alexismorin/floorplan/README.md

 ![tileset](images/tileset.png)

 ### Controls / Basic Workflow
-- For the default tileset configuration, make sure that your snapping is set to 2m / 3m / 2m - this is the size of one floorplan tile.
+- For the default tileset configuration, make sure that your vertical snapping is  3m - this is the height of one floorplan tile.
 - Use the *Tools/Add Floorplan Handle* menu item to add a floorplan handle to your scene.
 The floorplan handle is the item you will drag around to create geometry
 - Toggle own a spawn option; walls, pillars, or floors.
 Pillars are automatically spawned on corners - pillars are automatically spawned on wall corners already, but toggling the option on might be good for attics or basements.
-- Press and keep left-ctrl down to enable snapping as you normally would, then press the spacebar (the red node will turn green) to toggle the tool on or off.
+- Press the spacebar (the red node will turn green) to toggle the tool on or off.
 With the tool active, you can now simply move the handle across the scene to spawn items.
 - Once you're done spawning, just press the spacebar again to disable the handle.
 If you're missing a few tiles or pillars, you can move the handle where needed and manually spawn some with the *Spawn Pillar* or *Spawn Floor* button.
 - If you click on any mesh spawned by the handle, you can turn it into a door arch or a windowed wall.